REACH Enrollment

 Who are REACH Care Navigators?

-Once you are enrolled in REACH, these dedicated professionals are your REACH point of contact during your treatment with a prescribed Reata medicine.
+Once you are enrolled in REACH, these dedicated professionals are your REACH point of contact during your treatment with your prescribed medicine.

 What information does the Care Navigator provide?